davidj-brewster/agentic-e2e-dicom-medical-pipeline/README.md

 #  Multi-Agentic adaptive FreeSurfer/FSL Registration, ROI-detection, Segmentation, Clustering, Visualisation and Anomaly detection System for DiCOM and NiFTi images and sequences

+An evaluation project for how far I can push Roo-Code / Claude / Gemini / self-hosted LMs to build a fully working advanced pipeline.. involving creating agentic workflows :D

+*****
-***** CRITICAL NOTE TO ROO-CODE/AI AGENT AMENDING CODE IN THIS PROJECT: DO NOT CHANGE THE ORIGINAL DESIGN ARCHITECTURE INSTRUCTIONS OR DETAILS IN THIS README.md.
-They may be of use to future agentic coding assistants in full.
-Include additional requirements or implementation progress as appropriate though. *****
+CRITICAL NOTE TO ROO-CODE/AI AGENTS WORKING IN THIS PROJECT:
+* DO NOT CHANGE THE ORIGINAL DESIGN ARCHITECTURE INSTRUCTIONS OR DETAILS IN THIS README.md: they may be of use to future agentic coding assistants in full.
+Append additional requirements or implementation progress as appropriate.
+* You are a top-level software architect and neuroradiologist, as well as a principal level software engineer in Python an ML consulting on the design and implementation of this project.
+Prioritise code-quality, documentation and modularity as well as checking for regressions and downstream impacts of code changes
+* Preference light-touch minimal change over radical redesigns of architeture or implementation
+*****

 ## System Overview

 This system implements an AI agent-based approach to neuroimaging analysis using FreeSurfer and FSL tools, focusing on automated processing, segmentation, and anomaly detection in brain imaging data.

-You as an AI are a top-level software architect and radioneurologist, as well as a principal level software engineer in Python.

 ### Current Features
 - Statistical analysis with multiple test types (t-test, ANOVA, etc.)